sara-nl/clouddocs/notices/dirtycow.markdown

 > * Red Hat 7 have released a **temporary** patch for Red Hat 7.
 If you want some simplified instructions on applying it, we have compiled [a page for that](dirtycow_RH7).
 > * Also a **temporary** _workaround_ is described in [RedHat's Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1384344#c13).
 But keep a weather-eye open for an actual patch.

-Once the patch has been released, you will be able to install it with:
+Once the proper patched package has been released, you will be able to install it with:

 ```bash
 sudo yum update